nodejs/node/doc/api/cluster.markdown

 * `worker` {Worker object}

 When a workers IPC channel has disconnected this event is emitted.
-This will happen when the worker die, usually after calling `.destroy()`.
+This will happen when the worker dies, usually after calling `.destroy()`.

-But also when calling `.disconnect()`, in this case it is possible there is delay between the `disconnect` and `death` and the event can be used to detect if the process is stuck in a cleanup or if there are long living connection.
+When calling `.disconnect()`, there may be a delay between the `disconnect` and `death` events.
+This event can be used to detect if the process is stuck in a cleanup or if there are long-living connections.

     cluster.on('disconnect', function(worker) {
       console.log('The worker #' + worker.uniqueID + ' has disconnected');